 Option C: Bronze/tin plated termination pins are enclosed in CNT female housing.

-In the store on this website, you can purchase the ‘B’ variant of FSR, where the price is for 10 pieces.
-Types ‘A’ and ‘C’ are available by special order.
+In the store on this website, you can purchase the ‘B’ variant of FSR, where the price is for the minimum order quantity of 10 pieces.
+Types ‘A’ and ‘C’ are available by special order in a MOQ of 100 units.
 Please contact us to discuss this further.